-- 1. M. Burrows and D. J. Wheeler (1994) A Block-sorting Lossless Data Compression Algorithm, SRC Research Report 124 - 2.
+- M. Burrows and D. J. Wheeler (1994) A Block-sorting Lossless Data Compression Algorithm, SRC Research Report 124 - 2.
 G. Navarro and V. Mäkinen (2007) Compressed Full-Text Indexes, ACM Computing Surveys 39(1), Article no. 2 (61 pages), Section 5.3 - 3.
 D. Adjeroh, T. Bell, and A. Mukherjee (2008) The Burrows-Wheeler Transform: Data Compression, Suffix Arrays and Pattern Matching, Springer

-10.2 Motivation
+5.6 Motivation

-We have seen the suffix array to be an efficient data structure for exact string matching in a fixed text.
+You know that a suffix array is an efficient data structure for exact string matching in a fixed text.
 However, for large texts like the human genome of about 3 billion basepairs, the text and the suffix array alone would consume 15 Gb of memory.

 To solve the exact string matching in optimal O(m + p) time (m=pattern length, p=number of occurrences) we would need an enhanced suffix array of $3 \cdot (1 + 4 + 4 + 4)$ Gb = 39 Gb of memory.

 Both cases exceed the amount of physical memory of a typical desktop computer, therefore we need a different data structure with a smaller memory footprint.
-Burrows and Wheeler proposed in 1994 a lossless compression algorithm (now used in bzip2).
-The algorithm transforms a given text into the so called Burrows-Wheeler transform (BWT), a permutation of the text that can be back transformed.
-The transformed text can in general be better compressed than the original text as in the BWT equal characters tend to form consecutive runs which can be compressed using run-length encoders.
+Burrows and Wheeler proposed in 1994 a lossless compression algorithm (now used for example in bzip2).